How To Treat & When To Seek Help For School Sores

 - cover sores with a watertight dressing to prevent the infected fluid and crusts from spreading

-- make sure your child washes their hands with soap often, and dries them thoroughly, especially if they touch the sores
+- make sure your child washes their hands with soap often, and dries them thoroughly

 School sores should clear up in a few days with treatment but your child may need treatment if the sores happen again.